cznethub/data-best-practices/data_publication_guidance.md

 ### Guidance for Data/Products Submitted to Other Repositories

 We know that our list of supported repositories may not meet the needs of all of the CZNet cluster projects for all of the different types of data products.
 If you choose to submit your data/product(s) to a repository other than the ones in our list of supported repositories, we will be unable to discover and catalog those products unless you tell us about them.
 Please make sure that you register these data products with the CZNet Data Submission Portal.

+## Construct a Descriptive Title for Your Data Product

+One of the most important metadata elements for your data product is the title.
+This piece of information is cataloged to enable discovery of your data product, and it is also included in the citation for your dataset.
+Anyone who uses your data product will cite your data using the title you construct.
+Consider the following suggestions when constructing a title for your data product:

+* Make your title brief, but descriptive of the contents of the dataset.
+Since data products are first class research products - consider giving your data product a title that is similar to the type of title you construct for your journal papers.

+> Example: Seasonal changes in organic matter composition and nutrients in coastal urban canals of Miami-Date County, Florida

+* You may want to include a geographic area, site name or code, or an indication that the data product is affiliated with your thematic cluster project in the title.

+> Example: Air temperature data for Dead Run watershed, Baltimore County, MD, USA

+* Consider including brief information about the content of your data product in the title.

+> Example: Watershed boundaries, hydrography, stream gage locations, and impervious surface area shapefiles for Pennypack Creek watershed in Bucks, Montgomery and Philadelphia Counties, PA, USA

+* Avoid including acronyms in your title.
+* Avoid including special characters (e.g., "&", "+", "%", or characters that are reserved for programming languages) in your title.
+* Avoid including metadata in your title that belongs in other metadata fields.
+Try not to overload your title by concatenating a bunch of information into a cryptic title that nobody will understand.
+* If your data product is specifically tied to a journal publication (i.e., it contains the exact data used in that publication), consider titling your data product similar to "Supporting data for X" where "X" is the title of the related publication.
+If you anticipate that your data product will be used by multiple journal publications, a more generic title would be better.

+>Example: Supporting data and tools for "Impact of data temporal resolution on quantifying residential end uses of water"

 ## Use Common Quality Control/Data Levels